robherley/mercari-bot/README.md

 > [!WARNING]
-> This repository has been long outdated since Mercari has updated their frontend and the scraping code no longer works.
+> This repository is outdated since Mercari has updated their frontend and the scraping code no longer works.
-> Instead, checkout [robherley/sendibot](https://github.com/robherley/sendibot) that support Mercari, Yahoo Auctions/Shopping and more!
+> Instead, you can use [robherley/sendibot](https://github.com/robherley/sendibot) that supports Mercari, Yahoo Auctions/Shopping and more!

 # mercari-bot